mk270/whitakers-words/philosophy.md

 entries for vastly different meanings, application areas, or eras.

-In a very small number of cases a source, such as OLD, will have an entry for which no English meaning is ptovifrd.
+In a very small number of cases a source, such as OLD, will have an entry for which no English meaning is provided.
-Instead, a few words of Latin text containg the word is given.
+Instead, a few words of Latin text containing the word is given.
 If they cannot figure it out, I certainly cannot.
-Such a source entry is usually omitted ftom WORDS.
+Such a source entry is usually omitted from WORDS.

 ## Proper Names